 Patients with a gas tamponade must not be exposed to pressure variations (flying, diving, etc.).
 Nitrous oxide anaesthesia must

 be interrupted at least 20 minutes before applying SF6, C2F6 or C3F8.

-cf6 consists of octafluoropropane with a purity of > 4.5
+SF6 consists of sulfur hexafluoride with an initial purity of > 4.5

-c2f6 consists of hexafluoroethane with a purity of > 5.0
+C2F6 consists of hexafluoroethane with an initial purity of > 5.0

-c3f8 consists of octafluoropropane with a purity of > 4.0
+C3F8 consists of octafluoropropane with an initial purity of > 4.0

 Total syringe volume 60 ml

 possible effective tamponade duration of the gases [days]:

 For additional information please consult directions for use.